skyformat99/udp2raw-tunnel/README.md

 # Udp2raw-tunnel
 An Encrpyted,Anti-Replay,Multiplexed Udp Tunnel,tunnels udp traffic through raw socket,send/recv udp packet as raw packet with fake tcp/icmp header.
 Which can help you bypass udp blocking or udp QOS.
-It also supports sending raw packet as udp packet,in this way you can just may use of the encrpyting and anti-replay feature.NAT supported in all 3 modes.
+It also supports sending raw packet as udp packet,in this way you can just make use of the encrpyting and anti-replay feature.NAT supported in all 3 modes.

+## Encrpyted,Anti-Replay

+## tcp simulation
-In tcp mode simulated 3-way hand-shake,simluated seq ack_seq implemented.
-Those tcp options are also simluated:MSS,sackOk,TS,TS_ack,wscale
+simulated 3-way hand-shake,simluated seq ack_seq implemented.
+Simluated tcp options:MSS,sackOk,TS,TS_ack,wscale

 ## Getting Started